GoogleCloudPlatform/ops-agent/integration_test/README.md

 VM and that a single representative metric is successfully uploaded to Google Cloud Monitoring.

-Currently the only supported app is called `noop` and all of its install/configure scripts are empty.

 The test is designed to be highly parameterizable.
 It reads various files from `third_party_apps_data` and decides what to do based on their contents.
-First it reads `agent/ops-agent/<platform>/supported_applications.txt` to determine which applications to test.
+First it reads `test_config.yaml` and uses that to set some testing options.
+See the "test_config.yaml" section below.
+Then it reads `agent/ops-agent/<platform>/supported_applications.txt` to determine which applications to test.
 Each application is tested in parallel.
 For each, the test will: